When you buy through our links, we may earn an affiliate commission. Learn more »

 Take a look at the picture on the right; those are the options when the 72 oz pitcher is on.
 You have a button for making smoothies, ice cream, frozen drinks, and snow cones.
 Plus two manual speed levels and pulse control.

-Ninja CT680 will automatically detect the container.
-Those options won’t be the same for the single-serve cup and food processor attachment.
 The blending cycle should be relative to the container’s size, and that’s the smart thing about this blender.
 It eliminates most of the guesswork.

 Technical Specifications

-Type | Countertop & Personal Blender, Food Processor, Spiralizer |
+Type | Countertop Blender |

-Brand/Series | NinjaKitchen Intelli-Sense Series |
+Brand/Series | Shark NinjaKitchen Intelli-Sense Series |

 Price | $$ |